London Trocadero: Redevelopment plans (2012–present)

 A new plan for a 583-bedroom hotel including "pod rooms", apartments, shops and a rooftop bar was approved by Westminster City Council in August 2012.
 In March 2014, Criterion announced plans to open a TK Maxx in the centre, 5 years after it was blocked by the Crown Estate.

 The locked entrance and a handful of left-over arcade games and attractions remained in a much quieter, emptier Trocadero centre with spaces at basement level for street dancers.
 Despite some online articles indicating that the venue would permanently close on 25 February 2014, only a few areas were removed and others remained open while renovation and plans to build the hotel continued.
 The Cineworld cinema closed on 21 September 2014 and was replaced by a new Picturehouse cinema called Picturehouse Central, which opened on 19 June 2015.

 Plans were submitted in May 2020 to develop parts of the building's basement into a mosque but were later withdrawn in the wake of comments from the public voicing concerns over increased traffic and a place of worship being incongruous with the area's reputation for nightlife.
 After further delays and changes of plan, Criterion opened the hotel in 2020: the Zedwell Piccadilly has 728 windowless rooms and a large rooftop bar.

+In 2023, Asif Aziz's plan to convert a part of it into a mosque was approved by the Westminster City Council's planning committee.
+According to the plans, the site will also hold 'interfaith meetings'.
+The site will be able to hold 250 worshippers in the lower basement area and 140 in the upper one, for a total capacity of 390, which is far lower than the capacity of the plan proposed originally.
+Some critics have expressed concern over the mosque's location near various nightlife establishments.

+In October 2025 it was announced that Westminster City Council had granted planning permission for a £40 million refurbishment that would create a casino and leisure centre within the building, with an entrance at 13 Coventry Street.
+The project proposed by Genting UK will redevelop 37,000 square feet of the interior, including the vacant restaurant space on the first floor previously occupied by Bubba Gump and the vacant former nightclub, Opium, in the basement.
+The complex will cater for 1,250 customers and create 350 new jobs in hospitality for Londoners, from entry-level to management.